Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- Denver has gone 7-3 in its past 10 games, with a 7-3 record against the spread in that span.
+- Denver has a 6-4 record against the spread while finishing 7-3 overall in its last 10 games.

-- Six of the Nuggets' past 10 outings have gone over the total.
+- The Nuggets have gone over the total in six of their last 10 outings.

 Suns vs. Nuggets Betting Splits